schwarzjakob/uzh_ivda/ivda-tutorial-tutorial-03/README.md

 ### Tutorial-3: Create the Backend
+**Disclaimer**: This tutorial was prepared on an Apple M1 system running macOS Sonoma 14.6.1.
+Please note that slight variations in setup and execution may exist if you are using a different operating system or hardware configuration.

 The goal of this part of the tutorial is to create a basic backend and to create a dummy API endpoint.

 #### Adapt the Folder structure